OR WAIT 15 SECS

 Fontana points to “rumblings” from the federal government’s Medicare Payment Advisory Commission, the Congressional Budget Office, and the Office of the Inspector General at HHS about site-neutral payments that would seek payment equalization across sites of care.
 “A lot of the attention there has been on hospitals that have purchased off-campus [practices] and then converted them to provider-based departments.
 Then the hospitals could bill for the additional facility fees,” he says.

-, which it made available in July, CMS chose to interpret section 603 of the Bipartisan Budget Act of 2015 not by equalizing outpatient payment rates but by basing reimbursements on the Physician Fee Schedule, says Fontana.
+In its proposed rule, which it made available in July, CMS chose to interpret section 603 of the Bipartisan Budget Act of 2015 not by equalizing outpatient payment rates but by basing reimbursements on the Physician Fee Schedule, says Fontana.
 Still, this rule is only in a proposed state right now, and he expects CMS to receive a great deal of commentary before the rule is finalized for the 2017 calendar year.

 Fontana notes that the current proposal focuses on a subset of hospitals-those with more than 250 beds, among other criteria.
 If the rule goes into effect as proposed, the result could be a $500 million reduction in payments, according to CMS estimates.